She’s chasing a Washington dream. He’s the Night Mayor.

 In her memoir, Symone Sanders took care to make a distinction that others sometimes did not.
 “I know when I was hired to work on Senator Sanders’s campaign I was often referred to as a Black Lives Matter activist (LOL),” she writes.
 “I am not an activist.
 I like to say I play one on TV.”

 Playing different roles comes naturally to Symone Sanders, who wrote in her memoir that, "Faking it until you make it is sometimes OK."
 As a kid she had an alter ego, pantomiming telecasts into hairbrushes and calling herself "Donna Burns."
-After working for Bernie, she became a real-life pundit, working for CNN and then linked up with Biden in 2020.
+After working for Bernie, she became a real-life pundit, working for CNN, and then linked up with Biden in 2020.
 Her supporters call that kind of flexibility necessary to being successful in politics.
 The detractors say it's a sign that she's never stopped faking-it-until-she-makes-it, and that the only thing she truly stands for is Symone Sanders.

 She is something of a classic — and often derided — Washington archetype: the consummate operator, able to skate from one type of politician (a democratic socialist) to another (an establishment favorite) depending on whose coattails seem more promising.
 She carries herself with a kind of self-promotional swagger that can rub people the wrong way.
 Not a lot of political staffers publish memoirs at age 30; hers is peppered with advice about getting ahead.
 “No one is going to hand you power or open the door for you to voice your opinion or your desires,” she writes.
 “You have to demand it.”

-The book’s title, “No, You Shut Up,” refers to a CNN segment about the white-supremacist rally in Charlottesville in which Sanders appeared opposite former Virginia attorney general (and future Trump appointee) Ken Cuccinelli.
+The book’s title, “No, You Shut Up,” refers to a CNN segment about the white supremacist rally in Charlottesville in which Sanders appeared opposite former Virginia attorney general (and future Donald Trump appointee) Ken Cuccinelli.
 Feeling steamrolled, Cuccinelli told her to “shut up for a minute.”
 Sanders wasn’t having it.
 “You should exhibit some decorum, and understand that you are trying to defend and excuse white supremacists on this program,” she responded through a hail of crosstalk, “and under no circumstances will I sit by while that happens.
 So you can shut up.”

 “I think she has integrity,” said Cornel West, a prominent Bernie supporter who has heard complaints about “Sister Symone” being a turncoat for eschewing Bernie for Biden.
 “Still, I was surprised by her shift.
 She spoke for Bernie with such heart and such power.”
 Ultimately, West said, “I think she just wanted to go with a winner.”

 She picked a winner, but the winner didn’t pick her back.
 Sanders had made it known, privately and in her book, that she hoped to be the first Black woman to hold the job of press secretary.
-Biden instead chose Jen Psaki, a former communications director for President Obama, for the job.
+Biden instead chose Jen Psaki, a former communications director for President Barack Obama, for the job.
 “That one stung her,” said Bakari Sellers, a mutual friend of Townsend and Sanders.

-Sellers said that Sanders “spent a lot of capital” in that job, oftentimes asked to defend Biden when the campaign “had a problem with the Black community” (like, for example, when Biden put his foot in his mouth by telling Charlamagne Tha God that if anyone was having a “problem figuring out whether you’re for me or Trump, then you ain’t black.”)
+Sellers said Sanders “spent a lot of capital” in that job, oftentimes asked to defend Biden when the campaign “had a problem with the Black community” (like, for example, when Biden put his foot in his mouth by telling Charlamagne Tha God that if anyone was having a “problem figuring out whether you’re for me or Trump, then you ain’t Black.”)

 “These moments were not few and far between,” Sellers said.
 “They would send Symone out to take those bullets. . . .
 And then to be passed over, that hurt.”